devzendo/transputer-emulator/README.md

 Installing the Built Code
 =========================
-To install into the typical install location, you'll need to have permission to create it and write files there. e.g. on OSX/Linux:
+To install into the default install location, you'll need to have permission to create it and write files there. e.g. on OSX/Linux:
 $ sudo mkdir /opt/parachute